SeanMcP/dice-roller/README.md

 - React

 ### Features
-- Create multiple dice at a time
+- Create die with anywhere from two to 999,999,999 sides
 - Create popular sets with one click
 - Roll die individually or all at once
 - Find the total (so you don't have to math!)
 - Hear the authentic sound of a real die roll (or not)
-- Select die style
+- Select from nine die styles (including Settler's red and yellow)

 ## Maintenance